Housing in the Region

 For more information on what goes into a Housing Production Plan, check out this helpful HPP Glossary.

 Zoning changes and new bylaws are crucial for municipalities to address housing needs and achieve local goals.
-By regulating land use and building requirements, zoning policies help shape the character of a community, influencing both the built and natural environments.
+By regulating land use and building requirements, zoning policies help shape the character of a neighborhood, influencing both the built and natural environments.

 OCPC supports municipalities by researching and drafting zoning updates allowing for mixed-use development, adoption of overlay districts, developing inclusionary zoning, and otherwise updating zoning bylaws or ordinances to allow and prepare for change.